High-dimensional estimation of quadratic variation based on penalized realized variance: Theoretical framework

+for an absolute constant $\gamma$.
 To get a concentration probability as large as possible without impairing the rate implied by \eqref{concentrationInequality}, we should choose $\tau \asymp \log(d)$.
 Moreover, the first term of the maximum in \eqref{equation:regularization} is largest for $1/ \Delta_{n} \geq ( \log(d)+ \tau) \nu_{c,2}/ \nu_{c, \infty}$.
 In light of these observations, the following corollary is an immediate consequence of Theorem \ref{theorem:concentration-prv}, so we exclude the proof.

 \begin{corollary} Suppose that Assumption \ref{assumption:A} holds with $\nu_{ \mu} \leq \nu_{c, \infty} \leq \nu_{c,2}$.
 Assume further that $\Delta_{n}^{-1} \geq 2 \frac{ \nu_{c,2}}{ \nu_{c, \infty}} \log(d)$ and choose the regularization parameter